lyndskg/black-scholes-cpp/README.md

 ## Things to work on:
-1. Reading input from database: SQLite
+1. Reading input from database: `SQLite`
-2. Reading input from file: Get .CSV samples from Kaggle to test.
+2. Reading input from file: Get `.CSV` samples from `Kaggle` to test.
 3. Reading input from external market feeds / APIs.
 Retrieve Alpha Vantage Rapid API Private Key and finish configuration.
 4. Testing and debugging.
-5. Finishing optionGreeksModel class implementations.
+5. Finishing `optionGreeksModel` class implementations.
 6. Implementing more advanced functionalities: implied volatility (IV), Heston model, Monte Carlo, etc.

 ## Optimizations:
-1. Check all #includes and using directives.
+1. Check all `#includes` and using directives.
-2. In function "double blackScholesModel::calculateOptionPrice()", can use if-elif-else statement, switch statement, or ternary operator for optionType.
+2. In function `double blackScholesModel::calculateOptionPrice()`, can use if-elif-else statement, switch statement, or ternary operator for `optionType`.
-3. In class blackScholesModel, optionType (i.e. Call vs. Put) can be represented as enum type or char.
+3. In class `blackScholesModel`, `optionType` (i.e. Call vs. Put) can be represented as `enum` type or `char`.
 If latter, does it need to be initialized in ctor?
-4. In function "double blackScholesModel::normalCDF()", should the result be returned via ternary operator or if-else statement?
+4. In function `double blackScholesModel::normalCDF()`, should the result be returned via ternary operator or if-else statement?
-5. In the main driver function in main.cpp, should an instance of blackScholesModel using the custom ctor initializing all pricing input variables be used instead of having to use the same getter methods in the driver itself?
+5. In the main driver function in `main.cpp`, should an instance of blackScholesModel using the custom ctor initializing all pricing input variables be used instead of having to use the same getter methods in the driver itself?
-6. In function "double blackScholesModel::normalCDF()", a more efficient approximation can be used.
+6. In function `double blackScholesModel::normalCDF()`, a more efficient approximation can be used.
-7. In function "inputReader::readInputFromUser()", should validation be accomplished using its two current helper functions or via validateAndSetInputValues()?
+7. In function `inputReader::readInputFromUser()`, should validation be accomplished using its two current helper functions or via `validateAndSetInputValues()`?

 ## Bug fixes:
-1. In function "Program::get_options()", in the default case (i.e. no options are flagged), should figure out how to print invalid command-line argument (int option) to stderr (cerr) for debugging purposes.
+1. In function `Program::get_options()`, in the default case (i.e. no options are flagged), should figure out how to print invalid command-line argument (`int option`) to `stderr` (`cerr`) for debugging purposes.

 [dr-liangma/BlackScholes_MonteCarlo](https://github.com/dr-liangma/BlackScholes_MonteCarlo/tree/master)